Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: Control of the EMT regulatory network

 Our goal is to increase the size of the basin of attraction of the epithelial equilibrium $x^*_e$.
-We do so by computing through MGDA the sensitive direction in the parameter space that simultaneously {\it i)} makes more negative the two eigenvalues of $J^\pi_{x^*_e}$ whose eigenvectors are tangent to the unstable manifolds of the saddle points surrounding $x^*_e$ and {\it ii)} increase the average distance $\overline{ g_{x^*_e-s_{123}}}$ between $x^*_e$ and the three saddle points delimiting its basin of attraction.
-The control iteration stopping criteria is that all stable equilibria are maintained, i.e., none of them disappear in a bifurcation.
+We do so by computing through MGDA the sensitive direction in the parameter space that simultaneously {\it i)} makes more negative the two eigenvalues of $J^\pi_{x^*_e}$ whose eigenvectors are tangent to the unstable manifolds of the saddle points surrounding $x^*_e$ and {\it ii)} increase the average distance $\overline{ g_{x^*_e-s_{12}}}$ between $x^*_e$ and the \RM{two} saddle points delimiting its basin of attraction.
+The stopping criterion is that all stable equilibria are maintained, i.e., none of them disappear in a bifurcation, \RM{or the maximum number of iterations $n_{\rm ite}=1000$ is reached}.

 The effects of the applied control strategy are summarized in Figure~\ref{fig: 4D control}.
 Both controlled eigenvalues (Figure~\ref{fig: 4D control}a) and $\overline{ g_{x^*_e-s_{123}}}$ (Figure~\ref{fig: 4D control}b) change in the desired direction across control iterations.
-As a consequence and as predicted by our theory, the size of the basin of attraction\footnote{Computed through a Monte Carlo on initial conditions in {$[0, 4]^4$}.}. of $x^*_e$ is largely increased (Figure~\ref{fig: 4D control}c), that of the senescent equilibrium shrinks slightly, {and that of the mesenchymal equilibrium is reduced to approximately a third of its original size}.
-The abrupt drops in the evolution of $\overline{ g_{x^*_e-s_{123}}}$ correspond either to bifurcations of the model equilibria or to some eigenvalues becoming complex (see Figure~\ref{fig: 4D control} for details).
+As a consequence and as predicted by our theory, the size of the basin of attraction\footnote{Computed through a Monte Carlo on initial conditions in {$[0, 4]^4$}.} of $x^*_e$ is increased \RM{four-fold} (Figure~\ref{fig: 4D control}c), that of the senescent equilibrium shrinks slightly, {and that of the mesenchymal equilibrium is reduced to approximately a third of its original size}.
+The abrupt drops in the evolution of $\overline{ g_{x^*_e-s_{12}}}$ correspond either to bifurcations of the model unstable equilibria or to some eigenvalues becoming complex \RM{at a stable equilibrium, which transiently violates Assumption~\ref{ass: separatrices}} (see Figure~\ref{fig: 4D control} for details).

-Tracking the evolution of the components of the sensitive parameter control direction (Figure~\ref{fig: 4D control}d) reveals the key parameters to be manipulated and whether they should be increased or decreased.
-For instance, initially the three source terms ($\beta_i$, $i=S,E,P$) must all be decreased.
-Subsequently, the half-activation $k_{16}$ must be increased and interaction gain $\alpha_{10}$ decreased.
-These parameter manipulations are highly counter-intuitive and hard to imagine or derive with a more heuristic approach.